d12frosted/elpa-mirror/gnu/vertico-readme.txt

 3.2 Completion-at-point and completion-in-region ────────────────────────────────────────────────

-  The `completion-at-point' command is usually bound to `M-TAB' or `TAB'.
-In case you want to use Vertico for completion-at-point/completion-in-region, you can use the function `consult-completion-in-region' provided by the Consult package.
+  The tab completion command `completion-at-point' command is usually bound to `M-TAB' or `TAB'.
+Tab completion is also used in the minibuffer by `M-:' (`eval-expression').
+In case you want to use Vertico to show the completion candidates of `completion-at-point' and `completion-in-region', you can use the function `consult-completion-in-region' provided by the Consult package.

   ┌────